minzart/sunrise-oath/glossary/atlas.md

 Gale is the main branch heir of the Atlas line.
 Ancra is but the replacement.

 Sylvie and Abigail Jones are artists who commited suicide.

+***

+Collis was blind, and gained sight on the day ere she left.
+This is what changed the timeline.
+The magical entanglement with the daughter of Flamel caused a new world to come into being, where

+Ancra made Collis born without magic.
+Knowing this, the daughter of Flamel entangled herself with her.
+This is to have a non-mage under her tutelage and control without having to meet anyone else.

+Daughter of Flamel later pairs with her lover, after Collis regains her heritage as a mage.